-Municipal Code Amendments to clarify development standards in the Planned Development (P) Zoning Districts.
-(Application No. MCA-2019-005; Applicant: City of Cupertino; Location: City-wide)
+Municipal Code Amendments to Chapter 19.80 to clarify development standards in the Planned Development (P) Zoning Districts (Application No. MCA-2019-005; Applicant: City of Cupertino; Location: In P zoning districts located City-wide); Adoption of the Third Addendum to the 2014 General Plan Final EIR; and Finding the Actions Are Not a Project Under and Exempt from CEQA.